Dedicated Follower of Fashion: Legacy

 Despite its commercial success, the song actually began to trigger some of the identity crises that would later plague Davies' personal life.
 He wrote later:

 With 'A Dedicated Follower of Fashion' such a hit, people started coming up to me on the street and singing the chorus in my face: 'Oh yes he is, oh yes he is,' as if to say that I knew who I was.
 Unfortunately, my inner and somewhat distorted sense of reality told me that this was not who I wanted to be: I didn't know who I was.

 In subsequent years many of those the song derided would later take its title to heart.
-Holly Brubach, fashion writer for The New Yorker, borrowed the song's title for a collection of her essays.
+Holly Brubach, then working as a fashion writer for The New Yorker and The New York Times, borrowed the song's title for a book collection of her essays.
 Outside of fashion, the song's title has remained a metaphor for slavish conformity, but in a more positive sense as an analogy for the growth of online social networks.

 In 1993, the song was included in the soundtrack of the Jim Sheridan film In the Name of the Father.